farjump/raspberry-pi/README.md

 ### A stack

-The stack address is configured in the linker script throught the `__stack` symbol.
+The stack address is configured in the linker script through the `__stack` symbol.
 Its size is thus the configured address minus the next non-free memory region.